How I Installed Claude Code — Then Turned It Into a Real-World Agent With AnyCap

 claude config set permissions.auto-accept-edits true

-Create .claude/settings.json in your project root for team-shared configuration (commit this file):
+Create .claude/settings.json in your project root:

 {